The Best Brunch in Richmond, Virginia

 Breakfast Club at Moore Street Cafe

 It doesn’t look like much form the outside, and if you didn’t know Moore Street Cafe was there, you’d likely drive by and miss it.
-But inside is one of the best places for breakfast in Richmond.
-It’s more of a diner feel than a fancy brunch spot and is a true must go place in Richmond.
+But inside you will find one of the best breakfast places in Richmond.
+It’s more of a diner feel than a fancy brunch spot and is a true must go restaurant in Richmond.

 Moore St is also home to the Breakfast Club, which might just be the best breakfast sandwich in Richmond.
 The menu makes it sound sorta gimmicky with so much stuff on it (bacon, sausage, and ham along with eggs, lettuce and tomato) but it absolutely works.
 All that meat might not make it healthy, but it’s fantastic and well worth the $10.